weecology/lab-manual/content/en/field-work/portal-without-a-volunteer.md

+---
+title: Portal Without a Volunteer
+---

+**Doing Portal without a volunteer is currently suspended since Alan is no longer going**

 In winter, when numbers are low, it's possible to do a Portal census without bringing a volunteer.

 ## Trapping logistics